 The preamble declares it to be Florida public policy that the best interests of the people of the state are served by the abolition of the breach of promise action.

-Surprisingly, the North Carolina appellate court reversed the trial court, and found that the statute was not unconstitutional:
+Surprisingly, the Florida appellate court reversed the trial court, and found that the statute was not unconstitutional:

 Our holding is neither an endorsement nor a critique of these “heart balm” torts.
 Whether this Court believes these torts are good or bad policy is irrelevant; we cannot hold a law facially unconstitutional because it is bad policy.